Academic Standards

 Introduction

-Almost every state has developed academic content standards.
+Almost every state has adopted the academic content standards of the Common Core State Standards initiative.
 These standards define what all students should know and be able to do in subject areas.
-States are required to have challenging academic content and student academic achievement standards in mathematics and reading/language arts.
-Beginning in the 2005-2006 school year, standards in science were also required.
 In addition to identifying what is important for all students in each state to learn, these academic content standards also serve as the basis for state assessments.
-Writing academic content standards and designing ways to measure them are required by the Title I provisions of the No Child Left Behind Act.
-The No Child Left Behind Act requires that academic content standards (a) specify what all students are expected to know and be able to do, (b) contain coherent and rigorous content, and (c) encourage the teaching of advanced skills.
+Writing academic content standards and designing ways to measure them are required by the Title I provisions of the Elementary and Secondary Education Act (ESEA).
+ESEA requires that academic content standards (a) specify what all students are expected to know and be able to do, (b) contain coherent and rigorous content, and (c) encourage the teaching of advanced skills.
 This federal law also requires that schools assess the progress of all their students in achieving the standards and report their results.

 The academic content standards that a state sets are for all students, including students with disabilities.
 This means that students with disabilities are to be held accountable to the academic content standards that have been established for other students.
 If students with disabilities are to be held accountable to the academic content standards, then they must also have access to the quality instructional strategies and curriculum materials that will help them reach those standards.
 Careful alignment of curriculum and instruction to the standards set for all students, along with the necessary learning supports, ensures that students with disabilities have access to the general curriculum and are held to high standards (Porter & Smithson,